Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Binomial Proportion Interval Estimators

 \section{Binomial Proportion Interval Estimators}

-Several techniques have been devised to estimate a binomial proportion, $p$, including the Wald, Clopper-Pearson, Wilson, Agresti-Coull, Jeffreys, arcsine transformation, Jeffreys' Prior and the likelihood ratio interval.
-A range of ensemble/model-averaged approaches have also been considered, e.g., \cite{Kabaila:2016,Park:2019,Turek:2012}.
-In this work we assess the performance of the Wald, Clopper-Pearson, Wilson and Agresti-Coull intervals in standard form, i.e., without application of a modification or continuity correction.
+Several methods have been devised to estimate a binomial proportion, $p$, including the Wald, Clopper-Pearson, Wilson, Agresti-Coull, Jeffreys, arcsine transformation, Jeffreys' Prior and the likelihood ratio interval.
+A range of ensemble approaches have also been considered, for example, \cite{Kabaila:2016}, \cite{Park:2019} and \cite{Turek:2012}.
+In this work we assess the performance of the Wald, Clopper-Pearson, Wilson and Agresti-Coull intervals in standard form, i.e., without modification or application of continuity correction.